What Is The Factors For 16

 3. Use Factor Trees:

 • Prime Factorization with Factor Trees: A factor tree is a visual tool to break down a number into its prime factors.
 Start by writing the number at the top, then branch out with two factors.
 Continue branching until all factors are prime numbers.
-For example, to find the prime factors of 48:
+To give you an idea, to find the prime factors of 48:

 • Start with 48 → 2 x 24